eProsima/FastDDS-SH/doc/tutorial.md

 ```

 #### Terminal 4
-As in terminal 3, run the dds world subscriber:
+As in terminal 3, run the dds subscriber:
 ```
 ./HelloWorld subscriber
 ```